 It’s important that you try to be as fit and healthy as possible before your operation.
 You can also prepare your home for when you return from hospital.

 You may also want to prepare your home for when you return from hospital.
-This may involve rearranging furniture to make it easier for you to move around safely and placing items that you use often at arm level so you don't have to reach for them.
+This may involve rearranging furniture to make it easier for you to move around safely.
+And also placing items that you use often at arm level, so you don't have to reach for them.
+An occupational therapist can advise you on aids for your home.
 It also helps to stock up on non-perishable food, such as frozen or tinned items, so that you don't need to go shopping immediately after your surgery.

 You may need help after surgery.
 It's a good idea to arrange to have a friend or family member stay with you for a couple of weeks after the operation.